envoyproxy/gateway/GOALS.md

 ### Extensibility
 Vendors will have the ability to provide value-added products built on the Envoy Gateway foundation.

-It will remain easy for end-users to use common Envoy Proxy extension points such as providing an implementation for authentication methods and rate-limiting.
+It will remain easy for end-users to leverage common Envoy Proxy extension points such as providing an implementation for authentication methods and rate-limiting.
 For advanced use cases, users will have the ability to use the full power of xDS.

 Since a general-purpose API cannot address all use cases, Envoy Gateway will provide additional extension points